 At my fittest (slight abs and all), an ex-boyfriend crappily told me that I’m still chubby and that he expects his girlfriend to take care of herself as he does, crushing my self-esteem.
 (Obviously, I ended that relationship).
 It’s clear to me that I’ll never be the thin girl and I’ll always be the curvy, somewhat chubby one.
 But you know what?
 That’s okay because I’ve learned to accept and try to appreciate who I am.

 The road so far has been an up and down of inexplicable weight gain and trying to “correct” it by working my tushie off at the gym and eating healthier.
-For the past 4 years, I remain balanced in the same weight range because of it.
+For the past 4 years, I remain balanced in the same weight range it.